pcregrep — a grep with Perl-compatible regular expressions.

 expression.
 The −w

-(match as a word) and −x
+(match as a word) and −x (match whole line) options can

-be used with −F
+be used with −F. They

 apply to each of the fixed strings.
 A line is selected